 In the Anosy Region, where SEED Madagascar works, children don't have much chance of completing primary school.
 In fact, half of all school aged children have never even been to primary school, let alone graduated or attended middle or high school.
-State funding for education has dropped by 86% in the years since the political crisis (2009) and as a result, government-provided infrastructure has been severely limited, the number of paid teachers has declined, and teacher training is now almost non-existent.
+Government-provided infrastructure is severely limited, the number of paid teachers has declined, and teacher training is now almost non-existent.

 Out of 100 children that start primary school, only 35 enrol in middle schoolUNICEF, 2013

 Through our education projects SEED Madagascar aims to tackle this shortfall by building new schools, repairing existing buildings, providing furniture and facilities to schools which don't have enough, and supporting teachers to teach.
 SEED Madagascar’s assistance with infrastructure and educational projects is highly sought after.
 Members of our Project Development and Construction teams work together with local government and communities to implement education projects throughout the region, with help from international volunteers on our Pioneer and English Teaching programmes.